taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 a WordPress optimization plugin that provides full page caching, GZIP compression and some other useful optimizations.

 **AccelerateWP suite limitations**
-* the website must be served with Apache web server;
+* the website must be on an Apache or LiteSpeed web server;
+* the website must be on a server with CloudLinuxOS Shared Pro, Solo, or Admin license
 * the website must use PHP version 7.2 or higher.
 * the WordPress version must be 5.6 and higher.
-* the other WordPress Caching plugins must not be installed.
+* no other WordPress Caching plugins must be installed.
-* the WordPress should not run in Multisite mode.
+* the WordPress should not be running in Multisite mode.

 #### AccelerateWP Premium suite